hatfield-c/dcl/README.md

 ## Installation
 ### Requirements
 - We use Anaconda CLI for virtual environment and package management.
 You can install Anaconda for your device [here](https://docs.anaconda.com/free/anaconda/getting-started/index.html) or continue with your venv of choice.
 - Git and your IDE of choice is required for cloning/modifying the project onto your local computer.
-You can download Git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and VSCode [here](https://code.visualstudio.com/download).
+You can download Git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 - *IMPORTANT NOTE*: This simulator requires an NVIDIA GPU for use.

 #### Setting the Stage